COVID-19 has exposed the massive health inequalities between rich and poor.

 Lack of access to affordable health care is a major challenge for low-income communities, and COVID-19 has only further exposed the health inequalities between rich and poor.

-Our Health program addresses public health threats, connects communities to health services, trains medical professionals, and addresses gaps in hygiene and nutrition to help communities achieve the wellbeing that underpins their other development goals.
+Our Health initiatives program addresses public health threats, connects communities to health services, trains medical professionals, and addresses gaps in hygiene and nutrition to help communities achieve the wellbeing that underpins their other development goals.

 All our Health programs now include COVID-19 awareness and health promotion activities.